 By Dr. Georgene Collins

-Dr. Georgene Collins, Ph.D., RN, CPHQ, is a registered nurse and women's weight loss mentor.
-Collins, once obese, has maintained her 145-pound weight loss since 2005.
-Collins maintains certification in nutrition, weight management and wellness through the American Fitness Professionals and Associates.
-You can learn more about weight loss and weight management at www.DrGeorgeneCollins.com.
+Georgene Collins, Ph.D., RN, CPHQ, is a registered nurse and health coach who teaches women weight management strategies.
+Dr. Collins, once obese, has maintained her 145-pound weight loss since 2005.
+She maintains certification in nutrition, weight management and wellness through the American Fitness Professionals and Associates.
+You can learn more about weight management at her website, Weight Management for Women.